teorth/equational_theories/commentary/Equation1491.md

 A greedy translation-invariant construction of Obelix magmas is [given here](https://leanprover.zulipchat.com/#narrow/channel/458659-Equational/topic/Obelix.3A.20joining.20two.20approaches).

 This law implies that left multiplications are injective and that the squaring map `S: x ↦ x◇x` is a bijection of order 3, namely `S(S(S(x))) = x`.

+This law cannot hold in a non-trivial group.